Arsenal on this day in history. The March Files.

 28 March 2013: Arsenal announced that Diaby has been injured in training and would be out for nine months.
 On 28 July 2015 Diaby moved to Marseille but sadly a further injury on 27 November 2015 put him out of action once more.

 29 March 1930: Arsenal 4 Blackburn 0.
-In the nine remaining league games after this Arsenal had only one win – although the fact that Arsenal were in the Cup Final for the second time undoubtedly influenced everyone’s approach the to games.
+In the nine remaining league games after this Arsenal had only one win – although the fact that Arsenal were in the Cup Final for the second time undoubtedly influenced everyone’s approach to the games.

 29 March 1937: Stoke 0 Arsenal 0 made it two 0-0 draws and two 1-1 draws in the last four games and seven draws and three wins in last 10.
 Arsenal were still top but eventually came third in the league following an end of season burst by Man City who won the title.
 The following season Man City were relegated.
+It was the first game for Arthur Biggs.

 29 March 1954: Arsenal beat Chelsea in the London Challenge Cup to win the trophy for the sixth time.
 The competition, which Arsenal had first entered in 1908 continued until 1974.